Turnout

 Define Sleep Apnea: Understanding the Condition

 Rest interruption is a serious condition that many face, characterized by repeated disruptions in breathing during rest.
 These interruptions can last from a few seconds to several minutes and may occur multiple times each hour.
-The most common type is obstructive sleep apnea (OSA), where excessive relaxation of throat muscles leads to airway blockage.
-There are also other forms, such as central respiratory interruption, where the brain fails to send the right signals to the muscles that control breathing, and complex respiratory interruption syndrome, which combines features of both obstructive and central disruptions.
+The most common type is obstructive sleep apnea, where excessive relaxation of throat muscles leads to airway blockage.
+There are also other forms, such as central sleep apnea, where the brain fails to send the right signals to the muscles that control breathing, and complex sleep apnea syndrome, which combines features of both obstructive and central disruptions.

 Key symptoms of this condition include: